 Rachel gordon loube

-Rachel Gordon Loube is a filmmaker, editor and adjunct film professor based in New York City.
+Rachel Gordon Loube is a filmmaker and Visiting Assistant College Lecturer in the School of Film and Media Arts at Cleveland State University.
+She was previously based in New York City.
 In her work as an editor she's collaborated with companies such as Doctors Without Borders on their "Starved for Attention Campaign" video, Zipcar on their transgender equality campaign video, and Bend the Arc on their workers' rights campaign video.
 She's also contributed to post-production on feature documentary films such as "Captivated: The Trials of Pamela Smart" (Sundance, HBO distribution), by Jeremiah Zagar; "Sabbath Queen" (Tribeca Festival), by Sandi DuBowski; and "Do I Sound Gay” (Toronto International Film Festival, Amazon Prime streaming), by David Thorpe.

-An active member of the documentary film community, Rachel is a co-leader of Docshop, the documentary film focused chapter of Filmshop - a nonprofit collective of independent filmmakers committed to developing new work through peer support and collaboration.
+An active member of the documentary film community, Rachel was a NYC based co-leader of Docshop from 2023-2025.
+Docshop is the documentary film focused chapter of Filmshop - a nonprofit collective of independent filmmakers committed to developing new work through peer support and collaboration.
 Docshop meets weekly to workshop documentary film projects, offer constructive critique, and incubate new ideas.

 Rachel has an MFA in Social Documentary Film from SVA.
 Her MFA thesis film, “Every Tuesday: A Portrait of the New Yorker Cartoonists”, premiered at the Tribeca Festival in 2012 and won a Student Academy Award® in 2013.

-Rachel is driven as a filmmaker to share stories of nuance, surprise, humor, and heart.
+As a filmmaker, Rachel is driven to create work of nuance, humor, and heart.